waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_0.md

 All is well. =)

 ## Extra Activities:
-* :exclamation: At this point, you may have already tried `rackup`.
+* :white_check_mark: At this point, you may have already tried `rackup`.
 If you haven't, give it a shot.
 What happens?
 What step have we missed?
-* :exclamation: We have a green feature test - now is a good time to deploy to Heroku (remember, deploy early and regularly).
+* :white_check_mark: We have a green feature test - now is a good time to deploy to Heroku (remember, deploy early and regularly).
 See the [docs](https://devcenter.heroku.com/articles/rack#using-datamapper-or-sequel) for some direction.